Isomux Design and Architecture

 Introduction

-But my custom-made orchestration, Isomux (Isometric Multiplexer), has something extra: it's cute.
+My tool, Isomux (Isometric Multiplexer), has something extra: it's cute.

-I spend all day in the agent management tool.
-It had to be cute.
+I spend all day in the agent management tool... it had to be cute.

-The idea is to create an office metaphor for agents, with isometric graphics for the nostalgia hit.
+The idea is to create an office metaphor for agents (with isometric graphics for the nostalgia hit).
 Each agent has a customizable name and look and sits at a desk.
 You see who is working, who's sleeping, and who has their hand raised at a glance.

 The thesis is that by anthropomorphizing agents, we reduce cognitive load; we're more used to coordinating humans than terminals.
-It's working for me.

 Architecture Overview